 The ongoing trend of wholesale bypass has also taken a heavy toll on the industry because supermarkets have strengthened their control of the supply chain and limited the involvement of specialist wholesalers... purchase to read more

 Industry Report - Industry Investment Chapter

-In 2015-16, IBISWorld estimates that the capital-to-labour ratio in the industry will be approximately 1:12.4.
-This suggest that industry producers require £12.40 worth of labour for every £1.00 worth of capital invested, indicating a low level of capital intensity.
-However, with purchase costs accounting for such a large amount of a typical wholesaler's cost structure, the proportions spent on both labour and depreciation are relatively low.
-Automation and IT technology are becoming more important for the industry, which tends to raise the rate of depreciation as high-tech equipment is usually depreciated over a much shorter time than buildings, leasehold improvements and capital equipment.
+In 2016-17, IBISWorld estimates that the capital-to-labour ratio in the industry will be approximately 1:5.76.
+This suggest that industry producers require £5.76 worth of labour for every £1.00 worth of capital invested, indicating a moderate level of capital intensity.
+However, with purchase costs accounting for such a large amount of a typical wholesaler’s cost structure, the proportions spent on both labour and depreciation are relatively low.

 Key areas of capital expenditure include refrigerated warehousing and delivery vehicles.
 Automation and the introduction of IT systems are becoming increasingly important and prominent in the industry as operators have sought to reduce labour costs.
 IT .. purchase to read more